Life (American TV series): International ratings

 In Australia, TV ratings for the first episode of Life on Network Ten reached 1.085 million viewers, making it one of the top programs viewed for that day and timeslot.
 The season finale aired in that country (episode 8) on 21 November achieved the ratings of 908,000 viewers.

 In the UK, the series is shown on ITV3.
 The series two premiere attracted 205,000 viewers.

 In Germany, the series is shown on VOX.
 The first episode of the second season got 15% (3.5 million) viewers.

 Awards and nominations

 The show won a 2008 AFI Award for best television series.
-The show as nominated at the 7th Visual Effects Society Awards in the category of "Outstanding Supporting Visual Effects in a Broadcast Program" but lost to Fringe.
+The show as nominated for the 2008 VES Award for "Outstanding Supporting Visual Effects in a Broadcast Program", losing to Fringe.